Then Again, Maybe I Won't: Plot summary

 Thirteen-year-old Tony Miglione lives with his blue-collar family in Jersey City, New Jersey.
 After his family becomes wealthy from his father's sale of his electronics invention, the family moves to the fictional upper-class community of Rosemont, New York, on Long Island.
 His mother becomes absorbed with advancing in the social hierarchy in the family's well-to-do community, while his maternal grandmother becomes angry and withdrawn when she is no longer allowed to cook for the household as she loves to do.
 Tony's older brother, Ralph, a new father who was previously a well-respected junior high school teacher, gives up teaching to make more money working in the same business as their father, making Tony feel his brother is 'selling out'.

 Tony meets and befriends a neighbor, Joel Hoober, a boy his own age.
 While Joel's manners impress Mr. and Mrs. Miglione, Tony sees Joel's true colors in private: he secretly engages in such uncalled-for deportment as making goof calls, underage drinking, reading adult-oriented fiction, and shoplifting, and encourages Tony to participate in such antics as well.

 Joel also has a sixteen-year old sister, Lisa, whose bedroom window faces Tony's.
-Tony think she's gorgeous.
+Tony thinks she's gorgeous.
 When Tony notices Lisa does not close her blinds when dressing and undressing, Tony asks his parents for a pair of binoculars for Christmas "for birdwatching".
 Tony experiences his first wet dream about her.
 However, Tony also has to deal with the fact that she is three years older than he is, and, that if such a crush developed further, the age difference would be uncommon among boys he knows.